Kazade/simulant-engine/documentation/stage_nodes.md

 `StageNodes` are only updated if the owning `Stage` is attached to an active `Pipeline`.
 You can check this by checking `Stage::is_part_of_active_pipeline()`.

 It is highly recommended that if you are manipulating a `Stage` in a background thread (e.g. in the `load()` method of a `Scene`) that you do not attach the `Stage` to a pipeline until you are finished manipulating.
 This should prevent threading problems.

+# Destruction

+You can destroy a `StageNode` by calling its `destroy()` method.
+This won't release the `StageNode` immediately, but it will fire the `signal_destroyed` signal.
+The actual clean-up of the node will happen when any idle tasks have run, but before the render queue is built.
+This helps prevent issues where queued tasks try to access deleted nodes.

+When the clean-up process runs, an additional `signal_cleaned_up` signal will fire just before deletion of the node.